 A couple of years ago I thought of Levin again, and this time Barbara Epler, editor in chief at New Directions, was able to offer help.
 The extensive correspondence between Laughlin and Levin (mostly on Levin’s side) was found to exist in Laughlin’s archives at Harvard’s Houghton Library.
 At the same time a friend in Cincinnati put me in touch with James Reidel, a poet and specialist in forgotten and semi-obscure American avant-garde writers, and the author of a terrific biography of the unjustly neglected poet Weldon Kees.
 Reidel has now done an amazing job of tracking down more fragments of Levin’s oeuvre in little magazines and anthologies of the period, including some published by the Little Man Press in Cincinnati.

 For me the search seemed to come full circle when Reidel produced a Levin story printed in a British anthology coedited by Nicholas Moore, a brilliant poet of the 1930s and 1940s whose work has fascinated me ever since I discovered it about the same time I first read Levin, again in the pages of a New Directions annual.
-How strange that these two forgotten icons of my youth had been …
+How strange that these two forgotten icons of my youth had been in touch with each other, across the Atlantic …